koher/try-swift-2016/try-swift.md

 }
 ```

-^ even for such a simple operation, we want to know which of `a` or `b` failed to be parsed and what the input was.
+^ even for such a simple operation, we want to know which of `a` or `b` failed to be parsed and what was the input.

 ---